marduke182/jekyll-blog/_posts/2018-07-01-writing-proper-frontend-acceptance-tests.markdown

 The first thing you hear about TDD/BDD is this:

-1. Write your acceptance/feature test, all will fail.
+1. Write a failing acceptance/feature test.
-2. Write your unit tests, all will fail.
+2. Write a failing unit test.
-3. Write code to make tests written in the second step pass.
+3. Make the unit test pass.
 4. Refactor your code.
-5. Repeat step 2,3,4 until acceptance test goes green.
+5. Repeat step 2,3,4 until acceptance/feature test pass.

 When I saw this I said, "Oh TDD is so easy", but once I started writing the acceptance test I had no idea where to start, maybe it's easier if you work on a backend API, just calling the endpoint and expecting a certain response.